vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL unguided - Migrate EDW to Azure SQL Data Warehouse.md

 #### Tasks to complete

-1. Validate the CohoDW schema has no data incompatibility or data length issues.
+1. Validate the CohoDW schema has no data incompatibility or data length issues

-2. Script out any tables with potential issues.
+2. Script out any tables with potential issues

-3. Resolve any data length issues you find in the table definition by verifying you will not truncate any data and altering the table.
+3. Resolve any data length issues you find in the table definition by verifying you will not truncate any data and altering the table

 #### Exit criteria

--   All schema incompatibilities, and data length issues have been addressed.
+-   All schema incompatibilities, and data length issues have been addressed

 ### Task 2: Prepare Azure SQL Data Warehouse and migrate schema

 #### Tasks to complete

-1. Script out all tables in CohoDW.
+1. Script out all tables in CohoDW

-2. Correct any code that is not compatible with SQL Data Warehouse.
+2. Correct any code that is not compatible with SQL Data Warehouse

-3. Create the tables in Azure SQL Data Warehouse.
+3. Create the tables in Azure SQL Data Warehouse

 #### Exit criteria

--   All 33 tables successfully created in the SQL Data Warehouse.
+-   All 33 tables successfully created in the SQL Data Warehouse

 ## Exercise 3: Migrate the data to Azure SQL Data Warehouse